hashgraph/hedera-services/hedera-node/docs/design/services/addressbook-service/addressbook-service.md

 # Addressbook Service

 The Address Book Service is responsible for configuring the list of nodes on the network.
-Nodes can be added, updated or removed via the Address Book Service and changes take effect once the network is restarted.
-This allows the Hedera council to add and remove nodes, and node operators to configure nodes on the network.
+Nodes can be added, updated or removed via the Address Book Service and changes take effect once a freeze upgrade transaction is sent and the network is restarted.
+This allows the Hedera council to add and remove nodes, and node operators to update nodes on the network.

 ### Table of Contents
 - [Addressbook Service](#Addressbook-Service)